Pruning, Packing, and Peace

 Posted On July 9, 2021

-Last week, the kids had an allergist follow up and a regular well visit check up.
+Last week, the kids had an allergist follow-up and a regular well-visit check-up.
 There was a time when we didn’t leave well visits without a dose of antibiotics and steroids because of allergy/asthma issues.
 We’ve broken that cycle and the kids are healthy with well-managed allergy symptoms.
-Dietrich’s even tolerating foods with egg in them!
+Dietrich’s even tolerating foods with eggs in them!
 Both of the kids have grown several inches in the last year.
 This week we continued our health checks with a trip to the dentist.
 No cavities but Madilynn is going to have a couple of extractions.
 She inherited her mama’s small mouth (in terms of room for teeth).

 The rain stopped.
 We actually have green in our yard!
 Actually, before the mowers came it looked a little more like a jungle of weeds.
-The higher levels of rainfall also means more mosquitos.
-This week we spent a lot of time on the yard and in the garden.
-We pray that it’s not the end of rain for the year, but it’s nice to have a break from it long enough to clean up.
+The higher levels of rainfall also mean more mosquitos.
+This week we spent a lot of time in the yard and in the garden.
+We pray that it’s not the end of the rain for the year, but it’s nice to have a break from it long enough to clean up.

 While I wrote last week’s takes, the kids were out tubing with friends.
 They had a great time.
 While Dietrich said, “I prefer fishing,” Madiynn took on every bit of the adventure.

 This week while writing, the house is also abnormally quiet.
 Dietrich will be going to camp with my dad and Madilynn will have a few days with my mom all by herself.
 I’d like to say I slept in and had a leisurely morning, but that’s only half true.
 Ever since Ballet Camp, I wake up between 7-7:30 and cannot go back to sleep.

 Usually, we have to wait for the kids to go to bed to watch our shows, so we’ve binged quite a bit of NCIS – we’re in season 10 now.
 We’re already wondering what our next show should be.